tyrjo/r-timesheet-extended/user-view/README.md

 ## Test Plan
 * PASS - Create a sheet for a new week
 * PASS - Edit a sheet for an existing week
-* State Changes:
+* PASS - State Changes:
    * PASS - Submit
    * PASS - Submitted data cannot be edited by user
    * PASS - Unsubmit
-   * Approved
+   * PASS - Approved
+   * PASS - Unapproved
    * Processed
 * PASS - Day picker
-   * PASS -all days in week reset picker to start of week
+   * PASS - all days in week reset picker to start of week
-* PASS - Add Items
+* Add Items
    * PASS - defects
    * PASS - Add defect for story that already has a row
    * PASS - task from defect